The Third Pillar of Islam

 Juridically

 The jurists define Zakat with precision: the transfer of a specific portion of specific types of wealth, given to specific categories of recipients, once specific conditions are met.
-This isn't vague charity – it's a carefully designed system.
+It is not an undefined form of charity – it's a carefully structured system.

 The Divine Command — Quran & Sunnah

-The obligation of Zakat comes directly from revelation – the Quran and the Sunnah.
+The obligation of zakat is grounded in revelation – the Quran and the Sunnah.

 From the Quran